Creating a Primary Server for Acronis Disaster Recovery

 Prerequisites

-• One of the connectivity types to the cloud site must be set.
+• Ensure that one of the connectivity types to the cloud site is configured.

-1. Go to Disaster Recovery > Servers > Primary servers tab.
+1. Navigate to Disaster Recovery > Servers > Primary servers tab.

 2. Click Create.